185mm / 7.3" Blade Length. 45mm / 1.8" Blade Height. 310mm / 12.2" Overall Length. 5.5 oz / 158 g Total Weight.

 In traditional Eastern style, the edge curves upward less, making it ideal for pull cuts and long, precise slices.
 The fine tip is ready for detail work, and the blade’s compact length not only makes enjoyable work of delicate, detail-oriented tasks, it also makes this knife excellent for small kitchens and on smaller cutting boards.

-Translated literally, gyuto means “beef knife,” the word to describe a chef’s knife in Japanese.
-Made using traditional techniques and tools, British artisans Jon Warshawsky, James Ross-Harris and Richard Warner of Blenheim Forge shape each blade by hand, first with hammer and anvil, and then on water-cooled stone wheels, and fit each handle and bolster one by one.
+Each limited-edition knife is made with Japanese Aogami Super carbon steel, fumed oak, and brass.
+Crafted one at a time, each blade bears its own unique finish.
+The traditional Japanese wa-style octagonal handle is comfortable and natural in any grip.
+Made using traditional techniques and tools, British artisans Jon Warshawsky, James Ross-Harris and Richard Warner of Blenheim Forge, working from their Peckham, South London, situated beneath a railway arch, shape each blade by hand, first with hammer and anvil, and then on water-cooled stone wheels, and fit each handle and bolster one by one.
 Made in-house, the steel is forged exclusively for LS626 knives to create a finished product with a hard, sharp and thin edge for longevity and cutting pleasure.